 A combination of the skills you’ve acquired from parenting and your hardworking, compassionate nature serves as a strong sign that you’d make a great nurse.
 The idea of supporting your family by doing what you’re naturally good at can sound far-fetched, but the truth is that kind of success could be within your grasp as a nurse.

 Many people don’t know where to start when it comes to getting into nursing school.
-There are some obvious tips, such as focusing on your studies and keeping your grades up when taking prerequisites—and that is important, most nursing programs will not admit students with a GPA below 2.5.
-But there are so many other nursing school requirements that sometimes fly under the radar.
+You may know some of the obvious tips, such as focusing on your studies and keeping your grades up when taking prerequisites.
+But starting nursing school seems daunting and you need to know all the tips, tricks and facts before diving into a potential career.

-Take a look at this step-by-step guide on how to get into nursing school—you’ll learn about all of the requirements and how to prepare yourself for the process, building your confidence and, hopefully, your resume!
+One of the first stumbling blocks would-be nurses face is figuring out what they need to do to actually get into nursing school.
+To help with that, we created this step-by-step guide on how to get into nursing school.
+In this article you’ll learn about all of the requirements and how to prepare yourself for the process, building your confidence and, hopefully, your resume.

 1. Graduate from high school

 A minimum requirement for getting into nursing school is a high school education.
 Whether it’s your high school diploma or GED, this one’s a must.
 Nursing schools look for candidates who show a passion for nursing, but also have some of the prerequisites to back it up.

 Another great way to showcase your passion and brighten up your resume while you’re finishing the necessary prerequisites is to volunteer at a local clinic or hospital—you may not be earning a conventional salary, but you’ll gain hands-on experience and skills, which could bring you a few steps closer to getting into the nursing program you’ve had your eye on.

 2. Research different nursing school requirements